Kas jums nepieciešams

 If you look at the p selector, you’ll notice the line-height property, which gives you control over the vertical space between lines of text.
 Try deleting the line-height property to see what a difference in readability this property can make!
 Press Command + Z (Mac) or Control + Z (Windows) to undo the change.

-You will need to save your files to view the changes.
+Save your files in order to view the changes.